Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/material_panel.rst

 Data-block Links
    Specifies whether the material is to be linked to the Object or to the Object Data.

-   The Link pop-up menu has two choices, Data and Object.
+   The Link selector has two choices, Data and Object.
    These two menu choices determine whether the material is linked to the object or to the data, (i.e. a mesh or curve).
 The Data menu item determines that this material will be linked to the mesh's data-block which is linked to the object's data-block.